beetbox/pyacoustid/README.rst

 Version History
 ---------------

+1.2.1
+  The `meta` parameter to some API functions can now be a list (instead of just a single string).

 1.2.0
   Add a `force_fpcalc` option to `fingerprint_file` and `match`.
   Avoid leaving a dangling socket after communicating with the server.